Grant to support the new fiscal relationship for First Nations Terms and conditions

 3. Purpose, program objectives and expected results

-The purpose of this grant is to empower First Nations under the Indian Act to improve social, economic, educational and health outcomes by providing enhanced flexibility and predictability of funding, in a context of mutual accountability.
+The purpose of this grant is to empower First Nations, Tribal Councils and First Nations-led service delivery entities to improve social, economic, educational and health outcomes by providing enhanced flexibility and predictability of funding, in a context of mutual accountability.

-Funding is provided to high capacity First Nations under the Indian Act who qualify for the grant, for a suite of services, designed and delivered by First Nations to better meet the needs of their citizens.
+Funding is provided to recipients who qualify for the grant for a suite of services, designed and delivered by recipients to better meet the needs of First Nations citizens and member First Nations.
 The objective, in the long term, is improved socio-economic outcomes and the overall well-being of First Nations, leading ultimately to self-determination.

-The desired result of this proposal is to fundamentally transform the way in which the Government of Canada funds First Nations that are under the Indian Act by having First Nation leaders primarily accountable to their citizens with effective governance and financial systems in place; and by strengthening First Nations-led institutions and the co-development relationship.
+The desired result of this proposal is to fundamentally transform the way in which the Government of Canada funds First Nations, tribal councils and First Nations-led service delivery entities by having First Nation leaders primarily accountable to their citizens and Tribal Councils and First Nations led-service delivery entities primarily accountable to their member First Nations, with effective governance and financial systems in place, and by strengthening First Nations-led institutions and the co-development relationship.

 4. Eligibility

-In order for a First Nation to be eligible, the following requirements are met:
+In order for a tribal council or First Nations-led service delivery entity to be eligible, the following requirements are met:

-A financial administration law or by-law is a set of governance and financial practices that assist a First Nation in making informed financial decisions.
+A financial administration law, by-law or a policy on financial administration is a set of governance and financial practices that assist a First Nation, a tribal council or a First Nations-led service delivery entity in making informed financial decisions.

-For a First Nation to receive funding through this grant for the upcoming fiscal year, a financial administration law, passed either under First Nations Fiscal Management Act or a financial administration by-law under the Indian Act, must be in place by April 1, with key provisions also brought into force at that time.
+For a recipient to receive funding through this grant for the upcoming fiscal year, either a financial administration law, by-law or policy on financial administration that meets applicable First Nations Financial Management Board standards must be in place by April 1 with key provisions also brought into force at that time.

 5. Type of activities and nature of eligible expenditures

-The First Nation shall undertake to provide services that support social, economic, educational, and health outcomes, and shall be accountable to their citizens for the design and delivery of services to support those outcomes.
+Recipients shall undertake to provide services that support social, economic, educational and health outcomes and shall be accountable to their citizens or member First Nations for the design and delivery of services to support those outcomes.
 Targets and outcomes will be articulated in Strategic Plans.

 The following are considered the type and nature of the eligible activities and expenditures in determining the amount of the grant: